 What is Shim?

 Shim is a thin material whose shape depends on the space where it is to be used.
-It helps in the prevention of wear and tear by leveling the surface.
+It helps in the prevention of wear and tear by levelling the surface.

 In the assembly of any object, precision metal shims are used to furnish the finalized product in the way specified by the product’s drawing specialist.
-In machinery installations, shims are required to adjust the flexibility of motors, pumps, etc.
+In machinery installations, shims are required to adjust motors, pumps, etc., flexibility.

 The most common situation to observe the importance of shim is carpentry.
 During the construction of wooden structures, small pieces of wood are used to fill the gaps between large timbers.

 Musicians also use a shim to adjust the pitch and tones of their musical instruments.
-To prevent heat sinks in the central processing unit of printed circuit boards, CPU shims are used.
+CPU shims are used to prevent heat sinks in the central processing unit of printed circuit boards.

 Shims are used to obtain pure Lorentzian line shapes with differing spectrums.
-This is done by my manual shimming of individual shims or automatic shimming process.
+My manual shimming of individual shims or automatic shimming process does this.

 What is Washer?

-A washer is a disk-shaped material that distributes the load concentrated on a screw or bolt or nut.
-It is used as a spacer, locking device, reduces vibration or friction, wear and tear or can be used as an insulating device.
+A washer is a disk-shaped material that distributes the load concentrated on a screw or bolt, or nut.
+It is used as a spacer, locking device, reduces vibration or friction, wears and tear, or as an insulating device.

-The first use of a washer was recorded back in 1346 but the proper definition was explained back in 1611 as per reports.
+The first use of a washer was recorded in 1346, but the proper definition was explained back in 1611, as reported.

 High-quality hardened steel washers are used to prevent pre-load caused due to brinelling (permanent indentation of a surface) after torque is applied.